sinankalkan/CENG501-Spring2021/Sample_readme.md

 ## 3.2.
 Results

 Present your results and compare them to the original paper.
+Please number your figures & tables as if this is a paper.

 # 4. Conclusion

 Discuss the paper in relation to the results in the paper and your results.

+# 5. References

+Provide your references here.

 # Contact